 Stem cell treatments have exploded on the sports medicine and orthopaedic surgery scene in the last few years.
 People are paying thousands of dollars to try to help their knees recover and allow them to stay active.
 Do they work?
-In this Ask Dr. Geier video, I share my thoughts on stem cells for a young athlete with knee arthritis.
+In this Ask Dr. Geier video, I share my thoughts on stem cells for knee arthritis for a young active person.

 I have been doing some reading on stem cell therapy for meniscus injuries and arthritis in the knee.
 I am considering this, as I am a young athlete (29) who would like to keep being active, and hopefully avoid or postpone a knee replacement down the road.
 What are your thoughts on stem cell therapy for knee injuries?